IIT Bombay and Washington University in St. Louis inaugurated 9th Cohort of Joint Executive MBA Program on 17th Jan 2024 - www.lokmattimes.com

 Batch 9 comprises participants with diverse profiles, including senior-level managers, entrepreneurs, MDs, and CEOs.
 Participants have joined from various organizations, such as Infosys, Philips, Myntra, Walmart, Wipro, L&T Realty, Indian Navy.
 The average work experience of the class is 18 years, representing over 20 industries.

-The program was concluded by a vote of thanks by the CEO of IIT Bombay -WashU Joint Venture Gopal Shukla.
+The program was concluded by vote of thanks by the CEO of IIT Bombay -WashU Joint Venture Mr. Gopal Shukla.

 Read More about the program: http://iitb-wustl.org/executive-mba